itsjameshan/Wheat-Yield-prediction-for-United-States-by-environmental-features/README.md

 ## A brief description of the problem and how you chose to solve it.

 - The probelm is we would like to predict the winter weahter yield in the United States by a given geolocation (e.g., latitude and longtitude).
 The dataset includes two years 1) location and time such as county name, state, latitude, and longtitude, 2) and raw weather features such as temperature, precipitation, wind speed, and pressure, and 3) raw crop physiological features such as NDVI, day in season, and yield (label).
 - Due to the natural of data included weather varaibles, I immediatelly recalled to use weather features to conduct a crop modeling by WOFOST to produce the simulated yield compared to the actual yield (label).
-In the model, this is several specific winter wheat modules can be used for yield simulation.
+In the model, this is several specific winter wheat modules can be used for yield prediction.
 Pressure and temperature will be used to calculate the ET demand, and leaf area index (LAI) will be caculated by grows degree days (GDD) accumulation.
-- However, I decided to try different machine learning algorithms by scikit leanr libraries includes regression, SVM, and DecisionTree etc. to train the model for predicting yield.
+- However, due to time constrain, I decided to try different machine learning algorithms by scikit leanr libraries includes regression, SVM, and DecisionTree etc. to train the model for predicting yield.

 ## A high level timeline telling us what you tried and what the results from that were